TONY GERBER

 Set in a world largely unseen in mainstream media, utilizing non-actors, combining fiction and documentary techniques, Atautchikun (which means “all together as one” in Inupiaq) tells a story of a deep connection between humans and whales.
 Transcending cultural differences and assumptions, the film will showcase how the practice of hunting can convey love, respect, and wisdom through the generations and across an entire community.
 The project will be a rare, human-scaled window onto a global crisis, finding grounding, meaning, and truth in a world riddled with uncertainty.

 In Utqiaġvik, Alaska, the northernmost city in the United States — where the Arctic landscape is warming four times faster than the rest of the planet — the local community has long grappled with the effects of climate change.
 But while America at large has struggled to formulate any kind of coherent response to climate change, the native Iñupiaq culture in Utqiaġvik has, for centuries, demonstrated a singular ability to adapt to a changing environment and maintain a sustainable economic and social structure.
-In this small whaling community on the frontlines of the climate crisis, co-directors Rachel Naŋinaaq Edwardson, a native of Utqiaġvik, and Tony Gerber, an outsider, tell a profoundly human story from an Iñupiaq perspective, grounded in Iñupiaq spirituality.
+In this small whaling community on the frontlines of the climate crisis, co-directors Rachel Naŋinaaq Edwardson, a native of Utqiaġvik, and Tony Gerber tell a profoundly human story from an Iñupiaq perspective, grounded in Iñupiaq spirituality.

 After making its debut at the Tribeca Film Festival, the gripping documentary “Takeover” is set to be adapted into a narrative feature from Sister and Market Road Films.